-LAHA does not provide nor require warm-up suits for players, however teams may elect to set dress codes for before and after games.
-Over the years, sometimes this has meant dress pants and shirt or simply a clean pair of jeans and a nice shirt, depending on the age group and desires of the teams.
-Remember, you are an ambassador for the Jr. Generals program wherever you travel so think about the image you want to project to others.
+LAHA does not provide nor require warm-up suits for players; however, teams may elect to set dress codes for before and after games.
+This includes dress pants and shirt or a clean pair of jeans and a nice shirt, depending on the age group and desires of the teams.
+Players are ambassadors for the Jr. Generals program at home and during travel and should consider the image they are projecting to others.

-Uniforms, Gear & Equipment
+Uniforms, Gear, & Equipment

-All players are required to have the appropriate, non-expired gear in order to take to the ice for practices, games, and other on-ice activities.
-A list of required equipment is also available on the LAHA website.
-LAHA has a limited number of temporary loaner gear sets for use by new players to the sport who have not yet had a chance to obtain their own gear.
-This gear is available on a first come, first serve basis and may be requested from the LAHA Board of Directors.
+All players are required to have the appropriate, non-expired gear in good repair to take to the ice for practices, games, and other on-ice activities.
+A list of required equipment is available on the LAHA website.

-The following is a list of ice hockey equipment that each player is required to have.
-If sizing of equipment or skates is in question please consult with one of the coaches or Board members who will be pleased to answer your questions.
+The following is a list of the required ice hockey equipment foreach player.
+If sizing of equipment or skates is in question, please consult with one of the coaches or Board members.

 - Mouth guard (Must be colored (non-clear) and worn by 12U and older players.
-Strongly recommended for 10U and younger players.) - Protective cup and athletic supporter (boys)

-- Pelvic protector (recommended for girls)

-- Skates

-- Stick (in good repair sticks with chips or nicks in the blade may be disallowed by an Official in a game scenario as it can be dangerous)
+Strongly recommended for 10U and younger players.) - Protective cup and athletic supporter (boys) - Pelvic protector (recommended for girls) - Skates - Stick (in good repair sticks with chips or nicks in the blade may be disallowed by an Official in a game scenario as it can be dangerous) - Garter belt/shorts with sock attachments.
+Legs must be full covered.

-- Garter belt/shorts with sock attachments (players may elect to use sock tape in addition to the garter or shorts with sock attachments but not in lieu of)

 - Approved non-expired HECC black/navy/white helmet with mask, ear pieces, chin strap, and mask straps

-- Neck guard
+- Certified neck guard

 - Shin guards

 - Hockey pants (Black/Navy)

-- Practice jersey
+- Practice jersey(s)

 - Practice socks

 - Game jersey (ordered thru LAHA)

 - Game socks (ordered thru LAHA)

 - Shoulder pads/Chest protector

 - Elbow pads

 - Gloves (Black/Navy) ice hockey style gloves

 - Equipment bag (not required, but handy)

 For practices, players are to ONLY wear Jr. Generals white or navy jerseys.
-No other jerseys may be worn.
-Players are encouraged to wear their favorite jerseys from camps, NHL teams, etc. at stick times and open skates but not at practice.
-Players can use their prior season's Jr. Generals game jerseys for practices.
+No other jerseys can be worn.
+Players can use their Jr. Generals game jerseys from the prior season for practices.
 If your player does not have jerseys from last season, navy and white jerseys can be purchased in the pro shop at the rink.

-Game jerseys may not be altered in any way (do not add names, patches, or other adornment) with exception to a sewn-on "C" or "A" as designated by the team.
-These captain's letters must be removable.
-Jerseys with unauthorized alterations may not be worn in games and your player will not be allowed to participate until they have a new unaltered jersey.
+Game jerseys may not be altered in any way (do not add names, patches, or other adornment) with exception to a sewn-on "C" or "A" as designated by the team at 12U and older.
+Such letters must be removable.
+Jerseys with unauthorized alterations may not be worn in games, and the player will not be allowed to participate until they have a new unaltered jersey.
 Replacement costs are the responsibility of the player's family.

-In addition, players must wear the LAHA provided game socks for games.
-Refusal to do so is a uniform violation and will result in your player not being allowed to participate until they wear the correct socks.
+In addition, players must wear the LAHA-provided game socks for games.
+Refusal to do so is a uniform violation, and the player will not be allowed to participate until they comply.